robstermarinho/todo-react-ts-redux/README.md

 </p>
 <br/>

-## Built with:

-- React & TypeScript
-- Redux Toolkit, Redux Persist, AsyncThunk & Thunk middleware
-- Redux RTK Query

-### Todo App
+### APP1: Todo App

-A Todo app that allows users to manage todo lists and tasks in a user-friendly interface.
-Also, It allows users to start a task timer for not completed todo tasks.
+A Todo app that allows users to manage todo lists and tasks.
+Also, It allows users to start a task timer for todo tasks.

-### Blog API + React Context
+### APP2: Blog API + React Hook Context

-A blog page using a blog API with React Context
+A blog page using a blog API with async logic handled by React Hook Context.

-### Blog API + Redux AsyncThunk
+### APP3: Blog API + Redux Thunk

-A blog page using a blog API with Redux AsyncThunk & Tunk middleware
+A blog page using a blog API with:

+- Redux AsyncThunk and async logic inside of the redux slice.
+- Thunk middleware and async logic outside of the redux slice.

 ### Blog API + RTK Query

-A blog page using a blog API with Redux RTK Query
+A blog page using a blog API with Redux RTK Query and caching in the client side.

 ## Installation